yuqiii-wang/KnowledgeNotes/math/finance/repo/repo_practices.md

 ## Business Motivations

-* United States Federal Reserve Used Repo for Federal Funds Rate (FFR) Adjustment
+* The United States Federal Reserve Used Repo for Federal Funds Rate (FFR) Adjustment

 Repurchase agreements add reserves to the banking system and then after a specified period of time withdraw them; reverse repos initially drain reserves and later add them back.